Adverben im Deutschen – Erklärungen und Beispiele

 “A word that describes or gives more information about a verb, adjective, adverb, or phrase”

 Of course, this is only a definition of the term.
 But what is the real significance of German adverbs?
 Well, like adjectives, adverbs describe the world around us – they make actions more spicy, they add texture to the stories that occur from day to day.
-Actually, you can’t say that your German is really good without mastering German adverbs.
+Actually, you can’t say that your German is excellent without mastering German adverbs.

 So, after you have passed for the basic parts of the German language, let’s start to customize your spoken language by learning some more about German adverbs!